 During laparoscopic inguinal hernia surgery, a small incision usually 1/4 to 1/2 inch is made in or below the navel.
 The abdomen is then inflated with carbon dioxide so the surgeon can see the abdominal organs.
 A thin lighted scope with a high-resolution camera in front called a laparoscope is then inserted through the naval incision.
 Instruments to repair the hernia are inserted through two other small incisions, one on each side of the navel.
 These instruments are held by the surgeon.
-After the hernia is repaired, mesh is placed over the defect to reinforce the body wall.
+After the hernia is repaired, a mesh is placed over the defect to reinforce the body wall.
 During this surgery, the patient is under general anesthesia.

 My Laparoscopic Inguinal Hernia Surgery Experience

 It seemed that I was lying down on the gurney in the OR for almost an hour before the surgeon, Dr. Chatchai, finally arrived.
 At around 4:40 p.m., the anesthesiologist put an oxygen mask over my face and instructed me to take two deep breaths.
 I was relieved to find out that I was not inhaling ether which I had had for surgeries when I was five and six years of age.

 After taking the deep breaths, I became completely unconscious and didn't wake up until after the operation was over and the doctor was gone.